Sanika970/sarc_all/README.md

    extra note:
-     slightly late to submit coz i was trying to add the folder to git repo which i could not due to its large size.
+     slightly late to submit coz i was trying to add the folder to git repo which i could not due to its large size. so, i have added the react visually appealing website in the drive link given.